-Over 735 Wetherspoon pubs currently have a Food Hygiene Rating Scheme (FHRS) rating, with 99.59% of those achieving the highestpossible rating of five. auditors, all of whom are trained in advanced health and safety and food safety management, HACCP 3 and fire safety management level 3.
+Over 735 Wetherspoon pubs currently have a Food Hygiene Rating Scheme (FHRS) rating, with 99.59% of those achieving the highestpossible rating of five.

 Scotland operates the Food Hygiene Information Scheme (FHIS).
 This scheme has a 'pass'/'fail' rating, with 56 pubs in Scotland gaining a 'pass' score - a 100% success rate.
 (Figures correct as at July 2024.)